teksi/wastewater/docs/en/user-guide/digitizing/deletingobjects.rst

 .. note:: Delete wastewater structures deletes also all connected structure parts (cover, access_aid etc) and all connected wastewater nodes. fk_wastewater_networkelement in reachpoints, that where connected to the node, are set to NULL.

-Delete Wastewater Structure, but keep the wastewater_node and the connections to the wastewaternode
+Delete Wastewater Structure, but keep the wastewater_node and the connections to the wastewater_node
 ---------------------------------------------------------
 First, you have to kill the connection between wastewater_node and wastewater_structure.
 Because the fk_wastewater_structure field is not visible in the wastewater_node feature attribut window (this field make no sense in other cases, where the form is also used), you have to follow this way: